-The result was a coming of age story composed in the grey expanse between established facts and pure made up fiction.
-No loose ends, no unanswered questions, a story wrapped up with a big shiny bow.
+The result was a coming-of-age story composed in the grey expanse between established facts and pure made-up fiction.
+No loose ends, no unanswered questions, and a story wrapped up with a big shiny bow.
 I entitled it CLIPPED WINGS.

-CLIPPED WINGS may be a southern coming of age novel to its readers, but for me, I found closure to a dark part of my earlier life.
+CLIPPED WINGS may be a southern coming-of-age novel to its readers, but for me, I found closure to a dark part of my earlier life.
 The question remains, is the book fact or fiction?
-You and I know the actual answer, the story takes shape in that grey expanse which exists between fact and fiction, yet inspired by actual events.
+You and I know the actual answer, the story takes shape in that grey expanse that exists between fact and fiction, yet is inspired by actual events.

 Don't miss another blog post!
 Get new blog post notifications and new book/story releases sent directly to you by email.
 Click here to subscribe.